ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 ## A Dropping ball

 Now, let us see how these concepts help us in a physical world.
 Let us take a random planet with g=2 and no atmosphere.
 If we drop an apple from some height and see the change in height as a function of time elapsed.
-It should follow an interesting motion that puzzled a couple of people before who became really really famous.
+It should follow an interesting motion that puzzled a couple of people before, who eventually became really really famous.
 Go ahead and press the button!